taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 ## Embedded collections (e.g., sets, maps)

-> In progress
+> Pending

 While the Shared Tree data model is very flexible, developers may find themselves requiring that a subset of their data model has a more specific or performant representation.
 One such example would be modeling an associative relationship using a key/value store.
 In these cases, however, it is still required that their data receive the same benefits (e.g., identity, schema, move semantics) as when it is stored as nodes in the rest of the tree.
-This milestone accommodates these needs by allowing embedded collections that are managed by the Shared Tree and its rebasing mechanisms.
+This feature accommodates these needs by allowing embedded collections that are managed by the Shared Tree and its rebasing mechanisms.
 Initially, only sets and maps will be offered;
 however, the architecture allows easy extension in the future to include more domain-specific options.